 If you’re looking for some outdoor adventures, take to the water at one of the many Charlottesville lakes and swimming holes!
 You’ll enjoy hours of outdoor quality time for the whole family.
 Or maybe you’d like to grab a paddle for some canoeing or kayaking, or spend a day floating and tubing down the James River?

 Whatever sort of water fun your family is looking for, the Charlottesville area has plenty of places to explore!
-To make sure everyone stays safe while enjoying a water adventure, check out our safety tips at the end of the article.
-And if you need more summertime adventures, be sure to spend some time exploring our guides to Charlottesville Swimming Pools & Splashgrounds and The Guide to Virginia’s water parks.
+And to make sure everyone stays safe while enjoying a water adventure, check out our safety tips at the end of the article.
+Let’s get splashing!

 Whether you want to relax lakeside or hike your way to a secluded spot, the swimming holes and lakes in Charlottesville and Albemarle County are perfect for a weekend visit or a weekday adventure.